Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Comparison to Observations

 \paragraph{Observational Comparison and Biases}

-No DPM profiles reproduce the $T_{\rm kSZ}$ nor $T_{\rm tSZ}$ signals in Fig. \ref{fig:SZ_Schaan21}, which we quantify in a violin plot in right panel of Fig. \ref{fig:violin_SZ}.
-For kSZ, Model 1 overpredicts and Model 2 underpredicts the ionized baryon content at most radii, while the \citet{battaglia2016} profile with an intermediate baryon content falls closest to observations in Fig. \ref{fig:SZ_Schaan21}.
+No DPM profiles reproduce the $T_{\rm kSZ}$ nor $T_{\rm tSZ}$ signals in Fig. \ref{fig:SZ_Schaan21}, which we quantify in a violin plot in the lower panel of this figure.
+For kSZ, Model 1 overpredicts and Model 2 underpredicts the ionized baryon content at most radii, while the \citet{battaglia2016} profile with an intermediate baryon content falls closest to observations in Fig. \ref{fig:SZ_Schaan21} (upper panel).
 Model 3's flatter density profiles, resulting in a steeper cumulative $T_{\rm kSZ}$ profile, are unsupported by this dataset.

 All models underpredict the tSZ signal, especially at radii $>2 R_{200}$ indicating that the measured pressures are higher than DPM profiles. \citet{Amodeo2021} also found that the IllustrisTNG simulations underpredicted both kSZ and tSZ signals, and \citet{Moser2022} found that none of the CAMEL Simulations varying a large range of feedback parameters could reproduce the strength of the CMASS tSZ signal, even considering possible systematics \citep{Moser2023}.